-Responsibilities are to oversee SEN including:
+Responsibilities are to oversee SEND including:

-- Day to day operation of the Policy and the Code of Practice September 2014. - Advice to class teachers on approaches and materials. - Offering support and advice in relation to children receiving Interventions, SEN Support, or EHCP's. - Taking the lead for managing provision, gathering and collating relevant information, ensuring that paperwork is up to date, attending consultations with parents, teachers and all relevant personnel, liaising with outside agencies.
-Tracking children's progress through the use of Target Tracker. - Working with Governors to plan, implement and evaluate the school policy. - Keeping the Governing Body and the named Governor for Special Needs informed of any local or national initiatives and changes which are linked to SEN policy. - Keeping the Special Needs Register up to date. - Assessment of and provision for the pupils with Special Educational Needs. - The Governors' Annual Report will include the number of pupils identified as having Special Educational Needs.
-There will be a summary on the effectiveness of the SEN policy and this will highlight how any resources have been allocated.
+- Day to day operation of the Policy and the Code of Practice September 2014. - · Advice to class teachers on approaches and materials. - Offering support and advice in relation to children receiving Interventions, SEN Support, or EHCP's. - Taking the lead for managing provision, gathering and collating relevant information, ensuring that paperwork is up to date, attending consultations with parents, teachers and all relevant personnel, liaising with outside agencies.
+Tracking children's progress through FFT and the Pre-key stage assessments. - Working with Governors to plan, implement and evaluate the school policy. - Keeping the Governing Body and the named Governor for Special Needs informed of any local or national initiatives and changes which are linked to SEND policy. - Keeping the Special Needs Register up to date. - Assessment of and provision for the pupils with Special Educational Needs. - The Governors' Annual Report will include the number of pupils identified as having Special Educational Needs.
+There will be a summary on the effectiveness of the SEND policy and this will highlight how any resources have been allocated.